Henley Beach, South Australia: Parks

 Henley Square is located behind Henley Jetty on the Esplanade.
 Other greenspace in the suburb is the Henley Grange Memorial Oval and John Mitchell Oval.
 Henley Beach extends the length of the suburb.

 Transport

 Henley Beach is serviced by Grange Road and Henley Beach Road, both connecting the suburb to Adelaide City Centre.
 Seaview Road runs along the coast.

 Henley Beach is serviced by public transport run by the Adelaide Metro which provides bus services to the Adelaide city centre and Glenelg.
 The Grange railway line was extended to Henley Beach as the Henley Beach railway line in 1894 and the extension closed in 1957.
 There was a tram line from the city centre to Henley Beach.
-This was initially a horse-drawn tram, converted to electricity in the 1920s and ceased operation in the 1950s along with almost every other tram line in Adelaide.
+This was initially a horse-drawn tram, converted to electricity in 1909 and ceased operation on 2 February 1957 after F1 type tram 253 ran the last service, along with the through-routed Kensington Gardens line.